 Dolby Atmos isn't defined by the number of channels, per se, but by the enhanced ability to deliver this more immersive sound experience.
 That's a line that's being used more and more by Dolby and supporting brands as a wider range of Dolby Atmos enabled devices become available.

 What do I need to get Dolby Atmos?

-Onkyo, for example, has the SKH-410 speakers and KEF has the R50s, that you place on top of your existing left and right floorstanders, or nearby on an AV stand.
+For those with a traditional separates setup, this might just mean the addition of these upfiring modules.
+Onkyo, for example, has the SKH-410 speakers that you place on top of your existing left and right floorstanders, or nearby on an AV stand.
 These are dedicated to Dolby Atmos and are angled slightly to bounce the sound off the ceiling and back down to your sitting position.

 What Dolby Atmos soundbars are available?

-But we've been talking as if we're assuming you have space for a full Atmos surround sound setup.
+We've been talking as if we're assuming you have space for a full Atmos surround sound setup.
 What if you want the added height effect but space is at a premium?
-With a Dolby Atmos soundbar, that's how.
+Then you can go for a Dolby Atmos soundbar.

-Yes, as long as a Blu-ray player has been set to output a direct bitstream signal, your Dolby Atmos-enabled receiver should be able to decode the signal and send the height channels to the Dolby Atmos speakers.
+A big part of the puzzle, of course, is the source.
+You need to find a way to feed that Dolby Atmos signal to your speakers.
+The starting point for movie fans is likely to be a Blu-ray player.
+As long as the Blu-ray player has been set to output a direct bitstream signal, your Dolby Atmos-enabled receiver or soundbar should be able to decode the signal and send the height channels to the Dolby Atmos speakers.

 You will of course also have to make sure the Blu-ray disc you're watching has a Dolby Atmos soundtrack on it.
 You can check the rear of the case to see if it does.